boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Primary value Axis

-This allows you to enable the `Primary Value Axis` gridlines for the 100% stacked column chart.
+This allows you to enable the gridlines for the `Primary Value Axis` in the 100% stacked column chart.

 ![Primary value Axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/primaryaxis.png)